reuteras/ttrsscli/README.md

 # ttcli - A CLI Tool for Tiny Tiny RSS

-**This has been a sample project for me to use AI to create an app.**
+**This has been a sample project for me to use AI to create an app.** The initial version with limited functionality was created with OpenAI but it been rewritten by me even though I have used AI to help me with some parts of the code.
+Especially parts with textual since it is a new library for me.

 `ttcli` is a terminal-based application that provides a text user interface (TUI) for reading articles from a [Tiny Tiny RSS](https://tt-rss.org/) instance.
 Built using [Textual](https://github.com/Textualize/textual), `ttcli` allows users to navigate and read their RSS feeds efficiently from the command line.